mussatto/mussatto.github.io/_posts/2016-10-03-spring-boot-oauth-userinfo.markdown

 categories: spring springboot facebook login auth
 ---

-In this post how to get user info when using OAuth2 as authentication in the website.
+In this post I will describe how to get user info from the SpringSecurityCore context when using OAuth2 as authentication in the website.

 ### Setup